yahayakayode/pneumonia-detection-using-cnn/README.md

  ### Conclusion
-After analyzing over 5,000 image-dataset, a model was developed with Convolutional Neural Networks CNN.
-The developed model gave achieved an accuracy of 83.81%.
-This can be used in a medical imaging hospital to diagnose potential patients who may be suffering from pneumonia, as early detection could aid better treatment.
+After analyzing a dataset of over 5,000 images, a model was developed using Convolutional Neural Networks (CNN).
+The model achieved an accuracy of 83.81%.
+This system can be applied in medical imaging settings to assist in diagnosing patients who may have pneumonia, enabling earlier detection and improved treatment outcomes.